BrendenEum/motorVAE/README.md

 ![motorVAE architecture](<writing/motorVAE-architecture.png>)

-For more details on the architecture, see `network_architecture.md`.
+For more details on the architecture, see [this .md file](writing/network_architecture.md).
 This README is only meant to help you get started with the code.
 I'm writing this as if you're a doofus with coding, which is what I am.

 The code was written to run on Compute Canada's Cedar cluster with a V100 GPU (32GB memory) and 4 worker CPUs.
 My car dataset contains about 35,000 images at 256x256 pixels.
 With the settings in the example code below, it takes somewhere between 4-12 hours to train; I usually fall asleep before it finishes and keep forgetting to record training start and end times for an accurate estimate.
 My hunch is that it takes ~6 hours.